jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

 Scope changes may involve closing or reporting new vulnerabilities
 :::

+Deleting a root isn't possible in the ASM because in the security world it is always better to keep records of everything.
+However, you can change its state to **Active** or **Inactive**, which would mean the following:

+- **Active:**
+  The repository is available and ready for our analysts to access.
+- **Inactive:**
+  The repository does not exist anymore, it was changed, or it was added by mistake.

+We will notify the state changes via email to all the people involved in the project (both Fluid Attacks’s and the customer’s users).

+You can change the state at any moment.
+We will keep track of every change for traceability reasons.

 ### Out of scope

 This option takes the root out of scope, therefore it will no longer be tested.